madrkash/DepthChartsManager/README.md

 * Component testing
 * Verify every use case mentioned in the coding challenge is covered
-* Validation to be placed within the service layer

 # Implementation Details
 * Clean Architecture
 * Input validation using fluent validation
-* Mediator pattern to handle the complexity of object communication
+* Mediator pattern to handle the complexity of multiple object communication
-* Unit tests for every class
+* Healthy Unit tests coverage
 * Builder pattern for cleaner object construction
+* Custom exceptions

 # Few Constraints
 * No persistence layer implemented.
-* Single repository to cater to the hierarchical nature of data without a persistence layer.
-* Rich models versus POCO models

 # If I had more time, I would have implemented the below.